cellino-biotech/theia/README.md

 RESET
 ```

+All previous firmware versions have been included in this repository for reference, though only the **ADEPT_XYZPF_CRISP_SL_RC** and **ADEPT_XYZPF_CRISP_RC_SCAN_ENC_INT** are usable&mdash;this is because the other versions either have conflicting modules or are missing the "reduced count" module, which is needed for the linear encoders.

 | Firmware Version                      | Modules                                               | Comments                              |
 | ------------------------------------- | ----------------------------------------------------- | ------------------------------------- |
 | ADEPT_XYZPF_CRISP_SL                  | CRISP, solenoid lock                                  | Issues with linear encoder setting    |